Natchez Trace

 The Natchez Trace, also known as the Old Natchez Trace, is a historic forest trail within the United States which extends roughly 440 mi from Nashville, Tennessee, to Natchez, Mississippi, linking the Cumberland, Tennessee, and Mississippi rivers.

-The trail was created and used by Native Americans for centuries, and was later used by early European and American explorers, traders, and emigrants in the late 18th and early 19th centuries.
+Native Americans created and used the trail for centuries.
+Early European and American explorers, traders, and immigrants used it in the late 18th and early 19th centuries.
 European Americans founded inns, also known as "stands", along the Trace to serve food and lodging to travelers.
-As travel shifted to steamboats on the Mississippi and other rivers, most of these stands closed.
+Most of these stands closed as travel shifted to steamboats on the Mississippi and other rivers.
+The heyday of the Trace began in the 1770s and ended in the 1820s; by the 1830s, the route was already in disrepair and its time as a major interregional commercial route had come to an end.

 Today, the path is commemorated by the 444 mi Natchez Trace Parkway, which follows the approximate path of the Trace, as well as the related Natchez Trace Trail.
 Parts of the original trail are still accessible, and some segments are listed on the National Register of Historic Places.

 Origins

 Largely following a geologic ridge line, prehistoric animals followed the dry ground of the Trace to distant grazing lands, the salt licks of today's Middle Tennessee, and to the Mississippi River.
 Native Americans used many early footpaths created by the foraging of bison, deer, and other large game that could break paths through the dense undergrowth.
 In the case of the Trace, bison traveled north to find salt licks in the Nashville area.

-After Native Americans began to settle the land, they blazed the trail and improved it further, until it became a relatively well-established path.
+After Native Americans began to settle the land, they blazed the trail and improved it further until it became a relatively well-established path.
 Numerous prehistoric indigenous settlements in Mississippi were established along the Natchez Trace.
 Among them were the 2,000-year-old Pharr Mounds of the Middle Woodland period, located near present-day Tupelo, Mississippi.

 The first recorded European explorer to travel the Trace in its entirety was an unnamed Frenchman in 1742, who wrote of the trail and its "miserable conditions".
 Early European explorers depended on the assistance of Native American guides to go through this territory — specifically, the Choctaw and Chickasaw who occupied the region.
 These tribes and earlier prehistoric peoples, collectively known as the Mississippian culture, had long used the Trace for trade.
-The Chickasaw leader, Chief Piomingo made use of the trail so often that it became known as 'Piominko's Path' during his lifetime.
+The Chickasaw leader, Chief Piomingo, made use of the trail so often that it became known as Piominko's Path during his lifetime.
+Another early common name was Trail to the Chickasaw Nation.